mbalchanowski/Rank-aggregation-basic-informations/README.md

 # Software:

-There are some excellent libraries written in Python and R for rank aggregation problem.
+There are some excellent libraries written in Python and R which can help you.

 ## Python
 * [Ranx](https://github.com/AmenRa/ranx) - A Blazing-Fast Python Library for Ranking Evaluation, Comparison, and Fusion.